sfarrens/euclid_psf/readme.md

 $ ./script.py -i INTERPOLATED_PSF_FILE.npy -t TRUE_PSF_FILE.npy
 ```

-This script will output the Q value in the terminal.
+This script will output the Q value to the terminal.

 All of the script options can be displayed by running